 Around 1 in 3 U.S. children and teenagers are overweight or obese.
 Levels have, worryingly, tripled since the 1970s.

 Being overweight often goes with a number of health problems, but it also has psychological effects.
-Children who are overweight are more prone to low self-esteem, negative body image, and depression.
+Children who are overweight are

 Due to the size of this issue, much research is focused on trying to understand the psychology behind becoming overweight, as well as on the impact of being overweight on children’s psychological well-being.